scionproto/scion/doc/cryptography/DRKeyInfra.md

 ![Offset figure](fig/offset.png)

 The offset function is AS-specific.
-By default, we suggest to use a function that uniformely distributes the offset values in the following interval:
+By default, we suggest to use a function that uniformly distributes the offset values in the following interval:

 ```spec
 [0, minimum epoch length / 2 )